 Fortunately, most rooftops are designed and constructed with water flow in mind.
-We don't recommend installing artificial turf in any area that has an issue with water pooling.
+We don't recommend installing artificial turf in an area that has an issue with water pooling.
 You don't want your artificial grass retaining water.
-If water builds up mold, mildew, and roof leaks can occur.
-Before installation, we must confirm that there is somewhere for rainwater and other liquids to go.
+If water builds up, mold mildew and roof leaks can occur.
+Before installation, you must confirm that there is somewhere for rainwater and other liquids to go.

 When it comes to the drainage system, there are a few options that are considered.
 Before making a decision it's important to really diagnose which option will work best for you and your space.
 Below are the drainage systems we offer at InstallArtificial:

 - Drain Core: This is a flexible material.
 It allows grass to sit on bumps and breath efficiently.
 The water will run off the roof quickly.
-While it is the most affordable drain grid, when walked on it produces a cracking noise when installed over rough surfaces.
+While it is the most affordable drain grid, when walked on it produces a cracking noise.
 This can also expand under direct sunlight causing wrinkles.

 - Air Drain: This is a rigid 1-inch tall material.
 It provides the best ventilation and fastest runoff.
 It expands moderately in the heat and doesn't show waves or inconsistencies.
 The shortcoming of this material is that heels may puncture the grass not only damaging the turf but can result in injury.
-Heels should not be worn on this surface.
+We'd advise against wearing heels on this type of surface.